gorkunov/smartgf.vim/README.markdown

 About.
 Short Story
 ------------------
-**Smartgf** is a tool for quick method difinition lookup.
+**Smartgf** is a tool for quick method definition lookup.
 It uses mix of ag (faster than ack which faster than grep), ctags and it was designed for Ruby developers.

 ![smartgf.vim](https://github.com/gorkunov/smartgf.vim/raw/master/_assets/smartgf.png)